lrmendes/QualityAssurance-NodeJS-Mochachai/README.md

 #### Exercises

 There are 25 exercises.

 The exercises are in the folder "tests"

 #### Solutions

-All solutions are in individual files for each exercise and can be found in the "SOLVED Exercises" folder
+All solutions are in individual files for each exercise and can be found in the "SOLVED-EXERCISES" folder.

 #### Final Test